 I. PRIVATIZATION OF EDWARDS AFB INTERNAL DISTRIBUTION SYSTEM

-The US Government is interested in soliciting offers to privatize the government-owned electrical distribution system at Edwards AFB The system is served by 115 kV transmission lines from Southern California Edison and dropped to a 34.5 kV for distribution throughout the base. , the Air Force issued its Request for Interest (“RFI”).
+The US Government is interested in soliciting offers to privatize the government-owned electrical distribution system at Edwards AFB The system is served by 115 kV transmission lines from Southern California Edison and dropped to a 34.5 kV for distribution throughout the base.
+Posted on the CBNet on 4 Feb 99, the USAF utilized a Request for Information ("RFI") to identify prospective bidders.
 On or about January 15, 2000, the Air Force is expected to issue its Request for Proposal (“RFP”) for Edwards AFB.

 The specific activities and services which the Air Force expects the RFP to cover are: (1) purchase, operation, and maintenance of the on-base electric distribution system; (2) upgrade of the existing distribution system; and (3) the supply of electric commodity service to the base.